Article: Can My Dog Eat That? The Ultimate Holiday Food Safety Guide for Pet Parents

 -

-- Watch for signs of trouble: If your dog accidentally eats something toxic, contact your vet or a pet poison helpline immediately.
+Watch for warning signs: If your dog sneaks something they shouldn’t, contact your vet or a pet poison helpline immediately.

-Wishing you and your pets a safe, happy, and delicious Thanksgiving!
+Wishing you and your pets a safe, happy, and delicious holiday season!

 Leave a comment